uxlfoundation/oneAPI-spec/source/elements/oneART/source/oidn-spec.rst

 [Example albedo image obtained using the first diffuse or glossy (non-delta) hit.
 Note that the albedos of perfect specular (delta) transparent surfaces are computed as the Fresnel blend of the reflected and transmitted albedos.][imgMazdaAlbedoNonDeltaHit]

 For simple matte surfaces this means using the diffuse color/texture as the albedo.
-For other, more complex surfaces it is not always obvious what is the best way to compute the albedo, but the denoising filter is flexibile to a certain extent and works well with differently computed albedos.
+For other, more complex surfaces it is not always obvious what is the best way to compute the albedo, but the denoising filter is flexible to a certain extent and works well with differently computed albedos.
 Thus it is not necessary to compute the strict, exact albedo values but must be always between 0 and 1.

 For metallic surfaces the albedo should be either the reflectivity at normal incidence (e.g. from the artist friendly metallic Fresnel model) or the average reflectivity; or if these are constant (not textured) or unknown, the albedo can be simply 1 as well.